-Although the U.S. Military is drawing down in several areas (Afghanistan for example), the importance of ballistic-rated eye protection is not going away and has in fact become a mainstay of our armed forces.
-In addition, the use of ballistic-rated eyewear has started to trickle down into non-military applications.
+Although the U.S. Military is drawing down in several areas (Afghanistan for example), the importance of ballistic rated eye protection is not going away and has, in fact, become a mainstay of our armed forces.
+Also, the use of tactical eyewear has started to trickle down into non-military applications.

 What is ballistic & tactical eyewear, & how does it differ from other eyewear?

 In basic terms, ballistic refers to a free-moving object, such as a missile or cannon, fired from a fixed site.
-The term tactical refers to activity, such as bombing or using weapons, that usually supports military operations.
+The term tactical relates to the activity, such as intelligence gathering or combat, that supports military operations.
 Ballistic and tactical eyewear protects wearers from the dangers associated with these and similar situations.

 While ballistic-rated safety glasses and sunglasses are becoming one of the fastest growing segments of protective eyewear both inside and outside the military, there still seems to be a considerable amount of confusion over what actually classifies eyewear as ballistic rated.
 The two terms are often used interchangeably in casual conversation, but not all ballistic eyewear is necessarily intended for tactical use, and not all tactical eyewear is ballistic (though it should be).